How do you bring in new interior design or architecture business?

 No matter where your business is listed, your NAP (That’s SEO lingo, y’all.
 It stands for name, address and phone.) must be consistent everywhere.
 If your office is in “Suite 201”, you should always have it listed that way.
 Not “#201”.
 Not “Ste 201”.
 Check your own website, your Google for Business page, your Houzz profile, City Search, etc. to make sure the information is consistent.
 Google your business name and look for old addresses or errors.

-Give your website visitors are great experience.
+Give your website visitors a great experience.

 7. Make sure your website works correctly on mobile and tablet.